Work out how to maintain a front-room fitness routine

 Whilst devoting attention to your form you can focus on this secondary challenge and, before you know it, you’ll have done more squats than you initially realised.

 You’ll no doubt find a range of items at home that can help with your exercises, making it that little bit easier to keep fit.
 For those who haven’t got a yoga mat, you can use bath towels for a softer surface which make sit-ups, press-ups and planking more comfortable.

 Without dumbbells, you can use the cans of baked beans you were saving for a special occasion for adding weights to your workout, or simply opt for a sturdy chair for those tricep dips.

 If you’re struggling to sign your children up to join you in your exercises, they can hold your feet in place to aid you in your sit-ups.

 On the Active Nation App and website, there is free access to over 800 on demand virtual workouts for all ages and abilities, which can be viewed on the app or streamed to your TV and laptop.
 The website also has over 500 articles, blogs and recipes to support your wellbeing.
 Search “Active Nation” on the app store or visit www.activenation.org.uk

-For further information about Barratt Homes, visit the website at www.barratthomes.co.uk.
+For further information about Barratt London, visit the website at www.barratthomes.co.uk/new-homes/london/.